aidanastridge/aidanastridge/README.md

 ### Hi there, my name is Aidan Astridge. 👋

-I'm a self-taught Python developer with a Bachelor of Commerce focused on Management Science.
+I'm a self-taught Python and R developer with a Bachelor of Commerce focused on Management Science.

 ### My tools!
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)